joannaWebDev/joannaWebDev/README.md

 ---
 # You've got 99 problems.
 Does one of my apps solve it?

-* *PB NO 1:* Your company asked you to build a **React app** where, after **fetching from an API that has multiple page queries**, you will **get** all the new colors that the company will use from now on in all their websites & platforms.
+* *PB NO 1:* Your company asked you to build a **REACT app** where, after **fetching from an API that has multiple page queries**, you will **get** all the new colors that the company will use from now on in all their websites & platforms.
 Your app will have **pagination** implemented and the users will be able to **click a color & copy it to the clipboard**.
 As a front-end developer, the visual side of the app is really important also, so you will style it with **Tailwind CSS**
 **REPO** - upon request
 **DEMO** https://colors-fetch-api-react-query-copy-to-clipboard.netlify.app/

-* *PB NO 2:* Your investment company needs a **graph** where they can show positive profit and profit lost, never showing the negative numbers & a **graph** that represents the possibility of a target  hit in a specific month, where the possibiñlities are represented by 2 numbers in %.
+* *PB NO 2:* Your investment company needs a **VUE app** with: a **graph** where they can show positive profit and profit lost, never showing the negative numbers & a **graph** that represents the possibility of a target  hit in a specific month, where the possibiñlities are represented by 2 numbers in %.
 **REPO** https://github.com/joannaWebDev/vue-echart.js.git

 ## Projects